All posts by admin

 The Cool Kids

-Here at Grateful Web Services, we now build all of our websites in WordPress and couldn’t be happier with the platform!
+Here at Grateful Web Services, we now build all of our websites in WordPress.
+We couldn’t be happier with the platform!

 What the heck is a CMS?